患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 画像を拡大する

-Soft tissue sarcoma in children may respond differently to treatment, and may have a better prognosis than soft tissue sarcoma in adults.
-(See the PDQ summary on Soft Tissue Sarcoma for information on treatment in adults.)
+Soft tissue sarcoma occurs in children and adults.
+Soft tissue sarcoma in children may respond differently to treatment and may have a better prognosis than soft tissue sarcoma in adults.
+Learn more about soft tissue sarcoma in adults at Soft Tissue Sarcoma Treatment.

 This summary is about the following types of soft tissue sarcoma: